your5e/5e-srd-markdown/dnd/51/obsidian_vault/classes/ranger/ranger.md

 The Ranger table shows how many spell slots you have to cast your spells of 1st level and higher.
 To cast one of these spells, you must expend a slot of the spell's level or higher.
 You regain all expended spell slots when you finish a long rest.

-For example, if you know the 1st-level spell _Animal Friendship_ and have a 1st-level and a 2nd-level spell slot available, you can cast _Animal Friendship_ using either slot.
+For example, if you know the 1st-level spell [[animal_friendship|Animal Friendship]] and have a 1st-level and a 2nd-level spell slot available, you can cast [[animal_friendship|Animal Friendship]] using either slot.

 #### Spells Known of 1st Level and Higher